-^{} A mining excursion of five days will be conducted during the year. † Project for an award with Merit will be more advanced than that required for the award of the pass degree.
+A mining excursion of five days will be conducted during the year.
+Project for an award with Merit will be more advanced than that required for the award of the pass degree.

-Mineral Processing-Part-Time Course Bachelor of Science (Technology) (W. S. and L. B. Robinson University College, Broken Hill)
+Mineral Processing-Part-Time Course

+(W. S. and L. B. Robinson University College, Broken Hill)

-This is a new course designed to meet the requirements of students who are employed by the mineral processing industries.
-It extends over six part-time years of study and leads to the degree of Bachelor of Science Technology.
+This course is designed to meet the requirements of students who are employed by the mineral processing industries.
+It extends over six part-time years of study and leads to the degree of Bachelor of Science Technolgy.
 A minimum of three years' concurrent industrial training in approved industries is required before graduation.